TinyCircuits/Thumby-Website/docs/API/Blit-Draw.md

     * values: 0 ~ 39
 * `key`
     * type: int
-    * values: 0 or 1 (default: -1, both black and white pixels drawn)
+    * values: 0 - this variable is not used, enter 0 as an argument
 * `mirrorX`
     * type: int
     * values: 0 (do not mirror) or 1 (do mirror)